arecker/cookbook/recipes/sfincione.md

 4. Evenly spread the sauce over the dough, stopping about an inch from the edge of the pan on all.
 For best results, use the bottom of a soup ladle.
+5. Throw some basil over the sauce.
-5. Evenly cover the sauce in shredded mozzarella and provolone.
+6. Evenly cover the sauce in shredded mozzarella and provolone.
    Moisture is the enemy - go easy on the fresh cheese, but try to focus on the area between the sauce and the outside crust.
-6. Combine the breadcrumbs with finely grated pecorino.
+7. Combine the breadcrumbs with finely grated pecorino.
 Add the leftover oil from the anchovies and combine with a fork.
 Keep adding additional olive oil until the breadcrumbs are moistened.
-7. Evenly cover the top of the cheese with the breadcrumb mixture.
+8. Evenly cover the top of the cheese with the breadcrumb mixture.
-8. Bake pizza uncovered on the middle rack for 30 minutes or until golden brown.
+9. Bake pizza uncovered on the middle rack for 30 minutes or until golden brown.
 Transfer to a cooling rack to avoid getting the crust soggy.